-Hundreds of holograms for sale.
-NEW ADDITIONS: rare Boy George portrait, Lon Moore...
+Hundreds of holograms for sale!
+NEW: dichromate plates, Boy George portrait, film,..

 "Silver-halide" refers to the chemical makeup of the light-sensitive emulsion commonly used in 20th Century hologram recording systems.
 These emulsions were coated onto glass plates, which were more rigid than flexible film substrates (a desirable characteristic).

 Glass plates were typically recorded and replicated individually "by hand" by the original artist or small production teams.
 They are considered extremely collectible due to their limited quantities, high quality and considerable image depth / projection.

 Note: With a few exceptions, these are photographs of the actual hologram offered for sale.
 Most of the visible smudges, dust spots and reflections are surface dirt and/or photographic artifacts.
 Additional photos can be provided upon request.